 Which was totally fine by them, as they know I will be back as soon as I can.

-Disclaimer: I was a guest of Finca Cortesin, who looked after us like princesses.
-We promised to go back and take the husbands and we are pretty sure they would love it.
+Disclaimer: I was a guest of Finca Cortesin We promised to go back and take the husbands and we are pretty sure they would love it.
 Terene made good and has already been for a whole week with the rest of her flock.
-I need to go back asap.
+I have been back over 10 times and love the area so much, we call it home now.